 CytoSorbents Reports First Quarter 2023 Results

-Pivotal U.S. and Canada STAR-T Trial enrollment enters the last third of the study.
-Strong customer demand from Q4 2022 continued into Q1 2023, with current expectation of overall sales growth in 2023

-/EIN News/ -- PRINCETON, N.J., May 02, 2023 (GLOBE NEWSWIRE) -- CytoSorbents Corporation (NASDAQ: CTSO), a leader in the treatment of life-threatening conditions in the intensive care unit and cardiac surgery using blood purification via its proprietary polymer adsorption technology, today reported unaudited financial and operating results for the quarter ended March 31, 2023.
+PRINCETON, N.J., May 02, 2023 (GLOBE NEWSWIRE) -- CytoSorbents Corporation CTSO, a leader in the treatment of life-threatening conditions in the intensive care unit and cardiac surgery using blood purification via its proprietary polymer adsorption technology, today reported unaudited financial and operating results for the quarter ended March 31, 2023.

 First Quarter 2023 Financial Results